Michael Havers, Baron Havers: Role in the Guildford Four and Maguire family miscarriages of justice

 In his submission to Sir John May's Inquiry into the Guildford and Woolwich bombings in 1989, Labour MP Chris Mullin cast doubt on Havers's integrity in the matter:

 Sir Michael Havers represented the Crown at the trials of the Guildford Four, Mrs. Maguire and her family and at the re-trial/appeal of the Guildford Four.
 He is, therefore, probably the person who can lay claim to the most detailed knowledge of this affair.
 I respectfully submit that any inquiry that passed without the benefit of his experience would be deficient....

 The only hope of sustaining the original convictions was to rewrite the script from top to bottom.
 This Sir Michael and his colleagues proceeded to do with ingenuity and relish.

 Personal life

-Havers married Carol Elizabeth Lay in 1949, with whom he had two sons; Philip Havers, who became a Queen's Counsel like his father, and the actor Nigel Havers.
-Havers was a member of the Garrick Club.
+Havers married Carol Elizabeth Lay in 1949, with whom he had two sons: Philip Havers, who became a Queen's Counsel like his father, and the actor Nigel Havers.
+Havers was a member of the Garrick Club, primarily for barristers, judges and actors.

-Havers' house in Woodhayes Road, Wimbledon, was bombed by the Provisional IRA on 13 November 1981; Havers and his family were in Spain at the time of the attack.
+The house at Gothic Lodge, Woodhayes Road, Wimbledon, where Sir Michael and Lady Havers had an apartment, was bombed by the Provisional IRA on 13 November 1981; Havers and his family were in Spain at the time of the attack.
 A police constable standing guard outside the house was taken to hospital suffering from shock.
+A master at King's College School, Frank Miles, was in bed in his apartment in the same house, and was unhurt because he had left his sitting room.
+When discovered, Miles was described as 'like Lear in the storm scene'; he took a bottle of champagne into school the next day, to celebrate his deliverance with his pupils.

 Havers had two heart bypass operations in the 1980s.
-On 1 April 1992, he died at St Bartholomew's Hospital in London at the age of 69, after falling ill while working in his office.
+On 1 April 1992, he died from heart failure at St Bartholomew's Hospital in London at the age of 69, after falling ill while working in his office.